filiph/ssi/README.md

 * Unlike more complex technologies like `mustache` or `jekyll` or `php`, SSI doesn't let you do complex things, such as evaluating expressions or running shell commands.
-  This is a hammer, not a power drill.
+  This tool is a hammer, not a power drill.
   Sometimes, all you need is a hammer.

 If you need a templating language that supports rendering collections and structured data, this tool is not for you.